 Every Greek island seems to have its own unique character and charm.
 Santorini, Greece is no different, but what makes it different is its distinct geography.
-Which means the clifftop views are amazing, you can find blue water beaches made up of black, red and white lava sand, and lots of history.
+This means the clifftop views are amazing, you can find blue water beaches made up of black, red, and white lava sand, and lots of history.

 Santorini is an island of the Cyclades in the Aegean Sea.
 It is relatively small, about 30 miles in area, so you can easily navigate from one end to the other in an hour.
 I suggest you take your time and explore all of the 14 villages rather than rush as each village has its own charm.

 Whether you have a trip planned solely to discover Santorini or you are on a cruise and in port for the day, these are the top things that should be a must-see while you are there.

 Fira is the capital of Santorini.
 If you are porting in Santorini, this is your first taste of the island.
 There are a few options getting from the cruise ship: walking, donkey, or cable car.
 I recommend the cable car, but it does have a slight fee.
 The village is alive with restaurants and bars that have amazing sea views.
 Shopping is for knick-knacks also fun to do in Fira.